GSK-AI/meta-learning-qsar/README.md

 ```bash
 pytest
 ```
-In the case that license file is not available, exclude tests that use the OEChem library
+In the case where license file is not available, exclude tests that use OpenEye OEChem library
 ```bash
 pytest -k "not openeye"
 ```